carlosrodlop/cbci.jenkins-lib/docs/CBCI-Pipelines.md

   - :octocat: Use a GitHub Organization project to import all or a subset of repositories belonging to a GitHub user or organization as "Multibranch Pipeline" projects.
 - 🏃 Make Jenkins Builds Faster by:
   - Use the [Performance optimized](https://www.jenkins.io/doc/book/pipeline/scaling-pipeline/#suggested-best-practices-and-tips-for-durability-settings) mode for most pipelines and especially basic build-test Pipelines or anything that can simply be run again if needed.
-  - Identifying where are the bottlenecks by [🎥 Tracing Your Jenkins Pipelines With OpenTelemetry and Jaeger](https://www.youtube.com/watch?v=3XzVOxvNpGM) (Additionally [Troubleshooting Slow Builds](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/troubleshooting-guides/how-to-identify-cause-for-building-times-increase)).
   - Adding cache for your project dependencies (examples for [gradle](https://www.cloudbees.com/videos/speeding-up-jenkins-and-maven-build-cache) or [maven](https://sneha-wadhwa.medium.com/speeding-up-ci-pipelines-on-jenkins-63efff817d1d)) to speed up the build times.
     - ⚠️ Kubernetes particularities: [Improve Build Times on Kubernetes-Based Jenkins with Stateful Agents](https://blog.hiya.com/kubernetes-base-jenkins-stateful-agents/).
   - Using [Parallel](https://www.jenkins.io/doc/book/pipeline/syntax/#parallel) stages when it is possible.